Why invest in Spain?

 Depreciation rules

-Two more pieces of excellent tax news await you.
+Two more excellent pieces of news await you regarding taxation.

-The first piece of good news is that you can deduct many expenses, as well as depreciation and amortization to reduce your tax bill:
+First good news: you can deduct many expenses as well as depreciation to reduce your tax liability:

 • electricity